 Osteoarthritis (OA) is the most common type of arthritis that affects millions of people globally.
 Unfortunately, there are so many misconceptions regarding it that many people fail to identify this joint disease at the right time and get the necessary treatment to save themselves from it.
 Therefore, today, we are going to take a deep dive into everything related to this chronic condition.
 We will help you identify the signs and symptoms to look out for.
 We will also help you understand what causes this dreadful disease and finally what you can do to treat it.

-We all know that arthritis is a severe disorder of your joints.
+We all know that arthritis is a severe disorder of joints.
 It is essentially the inflammation of your joints.
-OA is a specific type of arthritis that is associated with cartilage breakdown in your joints.
-Still confused?
-Let us break it down further.
+Osteoarthritis (OA) is a specific type of arthritis that is associated with cartilage breakdown in your joints.

 When you get affected with OA, your cartilages slowly break down, losing their elasticity in the process.
 They also become extremely stiff.
 This results in the bones within the joint to rub against one another causing severe pain and stiffness.